|

 25 April 40

-Feldwebel Schmitter receives a character evaluation from Luftkriegsschule 3 (Wildpark/Werder) while participating in a three (3) week training course for officers.
+Feldwebel Schmitter receives a character evaluation (see below) from Luftkriegsschule 3 (Wildpark/Werder) while participating in a three (3) week training course for officers.
 His evaluation is as follows:

 1. Personal disposition: